trinitronx/chef-cookbooks/nagios/README.md

 server.rb
 ---------
+* When using the multi_environment_monitoring option, an array of environments can be specified to limit the scope of the search
 * host_name_attribute is ignored; all Nagios hosts are named using the node name
 * Search-defined hostgroups use the node name instead of the hostname
 * Custom timeperiods are pulled from databags and inserted into timeperiods template